willu47/infraflow/README.md

 ## Running for the first time

-You can then run the model from the command line using
+You can then run the model from the command line using.

     julia InfraFlow.jl